neonbadger/DestinationUnknown/README.md

 ####Uber Ride Request (sandbox)

 A user can click "Call Uber" button and a modal window will appear.
 After confirming the ride request, the app sends an AJAX request to the Flask controller, sending along the geolocations of the user and the selected business.
 The app then uses the OAuth 2.0 credentials to instantiate a client object, makes a request to Uber's v1/requests endpoint that returns Uber products in the vincinity of the user, and picks a UberX (or UberXL if no UberX is available).
 The app makes a sandbox ride request to Uber, changing product status to "accepted."
 After Uber grants the ride request, Uber returns a successful 200 status code, and the app can access the ride details including the driver's name and rating, the vehicle's make and model, and the estimated pickup.
 The "Call Uber" button is disabled and turns into "Uber Called."
-For more, please visit [Uber Rides API tutorial](https://developer.uber.com/docs/tutorials-rides-api).
+For more, please visit [Uber API tutorial](https://developer.uber.com/docs/tutorials-rides-api).

 ![](/static/img/Call_Uber_2.gif)

 ####Twilio Text Message Confirmation